instantOS/instantos.github.io/download.md

 itself with `sudo`.

 There is an ongoing effort to make the instantOS utilities available on other distros.
-A large part of them are already working, and at this point vanilla Arch can be considered fully supported by the new instantOS utilities.
+A large part of them already work, and vanilla Arch is fully supported.

-This also largely works on Ubuntu and Debian.
+Most of it also works on Ubuntu and Debian.

 ## System requirements